gerekper/royalagro/wp-content/plugins/premium-addons-pro/readme.txt

 Premium Addons for Elementor is light weight and we also gave you the control to enable only the elements you actually use on your website for faster performance.

 == Changelog ==

+= 2.3.7 =

+- Tweak: Added Minimal Mask effect for Text in Image Layers widget.
+- Tweak: Added Image Spacing option in Image Accordion widget.
+- Fixed: Icon Color option not applied on SVGs in all widgets.

 = 2.3.6 =